Parental Guidance (film): Plot

-Artie lets Barker skip school to take him to a skate park where his job interview is being held.
-Barker escapes from his supervision and nearly gets hurt by a skateboard ridden by Tony Hawk, which is later shown on the news.
+Artie lets Barker skip a playdate to take him to the skate park where his interview is being held.
+Barker escapes from his supervision, and Tony Hawk nearly runs him over while skateboarding.
+The incident is later broadcast on the news.
 Later that day, Diane berates Artie for letting Turner hit his bully after Artie had tried to teach him a lesson about confidence and standing up for himself.
-Artie has a discussion with him and shows him the Shot Heard 'Round The World event.
-Meanwhile, Phil and Alice catch the news broadcast of Artie and Barker's skatepark incident and return to Atlanta.
+Artie has a discussion with him and shows him the Shot Heard 'Round the World event.
+Meanwhile, Phil and Alice witness the news broadcast of the skatepark incident and return home.
 The tension comes to a head when Alice discovers Diane has allowed Harper to attend a party the night before a violin recital and Barker claims Carl has been hit and killed by a car.

-Alice eventually reconciles with Artie and Diane, and, sensing that Harper has lost her passion for music, allows Harper to withdraw from the recital.
-Turner takes her place on stage and overcomes his stutter by reciting the commentary from Shot Heard 'Round The World.
-Afterward, Artie and Diane successfully reconnect with their grandchildren, and Artie takes up a new job as a commentator for an Atlanta Little League Baseball team.
+Alice eventually reconciles with Artie and Diane, and, sensing that Harper has lost her passion for music, allows her to withdraw from the recital.
+Turner takes her place on stage and overcomes his stutter by reciting the commentary from Shot Heard 'Round the World.
+Afterward, Artie and Diane successfully reconnect with their grandchildren, and Artie takes up a new job as a commentator for an Atlanta Little League Baseball team alongside Turner.